 New Qualifying Rate?

-General Roger Lambert 16 Apr
+General 16 Apr

 The proposed changes for increasing the qualifying rate, not yet set in stone, is targeting purchases with 20% down payment or more, which equates to about 5% less borrowing power.